Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Geometry Reconfiguration

 \section{Geometry Reconfiguration}

 The overall shape of a VTT is altered by moving nodes around in the workspace.
-For an individual node, its configuration space is $\mathbb{R}^3$.
-Apparently, the configuration space for $n$ nodes is $\mathbb{R}^{3n}$.
-When multiple nodes are involved, the motion planning problem will be in high-dimensional space.
-Our strategy to avoid this high dimensionality is to divide the moving nodes into multiple groups and each group contains one or a pair of nodes.
-The motion planning space for each group is either in $\mathbb{R}^3$ or $\mathbb{R}^6$.
-Even with lower-dimensional space, it is still a challenge to search for a valid solution.
-First, it is not efficient to search the whole $\mathbb{R}^3$ or $\mathbb{R}^6$ and narrow passage is a significant problem when applying rapidly-exploring random tree (RRT) algorithm.
-In addition, it is difficult to guarantee the collision avoidance for a given motion by simply discretizing the motion to some resolution and checking states at that resolution because the case that a member goes across another member may not be detected, or very fine resolution has to be used which will slow down the planner significantly.
-We overcome these issues by computing the free space of the group in advance so that the sampling space is decreased significantly.
+For an individual node, its configuration space is $\mathbb{R}^3$, and the configuration space for $n$ nodes is $\mathbb{R}^{3n}$.
+Our strategy to avoid this high dimensionality is to divide the moving nodes into multiple groups where each group contains one or a pair of nodes.
+The motion planning space for each group is either in $\mathbb{R}^3$ or $\mathbb{R}^6$ and we just need to solve a sequence of $\mathbb{R}^3$ or $\mathbb{R}^6$ path planning problems.
+Even with this lower-dimensional space, it is still a challenge to search for a valid solution.
+In addition, the resolution of a discretized space must be fine enough to ensure the motion of a member does not skip over a possible self-collision which leads to slow planning.
+We overcome these issues by computing the free space of the group in advance so that the sampling space is significantly decreased.